0xSero/partisia-docs/docs/bpinclusion.md

 1. Buy the required stake of MPC tokens.
 2. Rent or buy a server where you can run the node.
 3. Configure the node in accordance with the description [here](operator.md).
-4. Send a Register Transaction through the [MPC Wallet Extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh)
+4. Send a Register Transaction and a Staking Transaction through the [MPC Wallet Extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh)

 ## Content of the Register Transaction